ayushnix/pass-coffin/README.md

 Password Store extensions will not work if this environment variable isn't set.

+Since pass-coffin has a similar interface as pass-tomb, both packages cannot exist at the same time and will conflict each other.
+Please install either pass-tomb or pass-coffin, not both.

 ### Dependencies

 - [pass](https://git.zx2c4.com/password-store/) and its dependencies like bash, coreutils, gpg,